 What are the Benefits of a Gas Generator?

-Scenario One – Backup Power for Power Outages
+Scenario One: Backup Power for Power Outages

-You live in town.
 You’re thinking about being prepared for the next big hurricane or blizzard.
 You want to make sure that if the power goes out, you can run the most necessary things in your house, like a heater and some lights.
 You may not have a lot of space to work with.
 Maybe you’ve got a small yard or just a balcony.

 All it takes to set it up is to put it near enough to your home to run an extension cord, but far enough that the exhaust fumes don’t come into the house.
 The gas generator will instantly provide enough power to run your most necessary things, and maybe a few nice-to-haves as well.

 Once the storm is done and the power is back up, you simply turn it off, let it cool down, drain the gas that’s left, and put it back into storage.
-Sure, they need a little maintenance every now and again, but nothing more than a lawn mower needs.
+Sure, they need a little maintenance every now and again, but nothing more than a gas-powered lawn mower needs.

-Scenario Two – Camping with the Family
+Scenario Two: Camping with the Family